lathfulbert/devincikod/walkthrough.md

 ## Database & Migrations
 1. Configure your database in `.env` (copy from `.env.example` if needed).
 2. Run migrations: `php sunu migrate`.
+3. Run seeders: `php sunu seed` (Initializes Roles & Permissions).
-3. This will create the `users` table defined in `Modules/Auth`.
+4. This will create the `users` table and RBAC tables.

 ## CLI
-- Use `php sunu migrate` to run pending migrations.
+- `php sunu migrate`: Run pending migrations.
+- `php sunu seed`: Run database seeders.

 ## Adding a New Module
 1. Create a new directory in `Modules/` (e.g., `Modules/Blog`).